 - 1. We impute the average of pollutant P_i in cluster C_x , which is the hourly average of pollutant P_i in all the stations that fall in this cluster.
-We call this method Cluster Average (CA). - 2.
-We impute the average of pollutant P_i in cluster C_x , but using only stations with the same environment type to station j within the cluster, such as 'Background Rural', 'Background Urban', 'Traffic', or 'Industrial'.
-We call this method (CA+ENV).
-This is in recognition that the type of station may be important and result more similar pollutant concentrations. - 3.
-We impute the average of pollutant P_i in cluster C_x , for stations that belong to the same region.
-As defined by Defra (DEFRA, 2021) there are 16 regions in the UK for air quality assessment, such as Eastern, North Wales, East Midlands, and the other UK regions; this method is called (CA+REG).
+We call this method cluster average (CA). - 2.
+We impute the average of pollutant P_i in cluster C_x , but using only stations with the same environment type to station j within the cluster, such as "background rural", "background urban", "traffic", or "industrial".
+We call this method CA+ENV.
+This is in recognition of the fact that the type of station may be important and result in more similar pollutant concentrations. - 3.
+We impute the average of pollutant P_i in cluster C_x for stations that belong to the same region.
+As defined by DEFRA (DEFRA, 2021) there are 16 regions in the UK for air quality assessment, such as eastern and northern Wales, the East Midlands, and the other UK regions; this method is called CA+REG.

-4.1.2 Imputation models by similarity using geographical distance:
+4.1.2 Imputation models by similarity using geographical distance

-First, we measure the geographic distance using Harvison metric, which calculates geographic distance on earth based on longitude and latitude.
+First, we measure the geographic distance using the Harvison metric, which calculates geographic distance on Earth based on longitude and latitude.
 We calculate the distance between station j and all other stations that measure pollutant P_i .
-Then to impute pollutant P_i for station j we use:
+Then to impute pollutant P_i for station j we use the following:

-- 1. The nearest neighbour (1NN) using the Harvison based distance to station j; this method is called (1NN). - 2.
-The average of the two nearest neighbours (2NN) to station j; this method is called (2NN).
+- 1. the nearest neighbour (1NN) using the Harvison-based distance to station j this method is called 1NN; and - 2. the average of the two nearest neighbours (2NN) to station j this method is called 2NN.

-4.1.3 Imputation model by ensemble:
+4.1.3 Imputation model by ensemble

-In this approach, for a given station j, to impute pollutant P_i , we use the median value of all the imputed values from the previous models, that are cluster average (CA), cluster average considering the station type (CA+ENV), cluster average considering the region (CA+REG), first nearest neighbour (1NN), and the average of the two nearest neighbours (2NN).
-This method is called (Median).
+In this approach, for a given station j, to impute pollutant P_i , we use the median value of all the imputed values from the previous models.
+Those are cluster average (CA), cluster average considering the station type (CA+ENV), cluster average considering the region (CA+REG), first nearest neighbour (1NN), and the average of the two nearest neighbours (2NN).
+This method is called Median.
 This imputation approach may be computationally the most expensive as it needs for all others to be computed, but ensembles have the potential to provide very powerful solutions by combining predictions.